Next Celtic Manager Odds: O'Neil To Replace O'Neill?

 Hoops Fancy Nancy For Coach Role

-The Crew's season ended when they were knocked out of the 2025 play-offs by Ohio rivals Cincinnati, so it remains to be seen what the next step is for Nancy, who is thought to be under contract.
+The Crew's season ended when they were knocked out of the 2025 play-offs by Ohio rivals Cincinnati, and now it could be the end of the line for their head coach.

-Nancy, who also steered Columbus to last year's CONCACAF Champions Cup final, was 10/1 for the Celtic job last week, but his odds have plummeted to 1/2 with Ladbrokes
+Nancy, who also steered Columbus to last year's CONCACAF Champions Cup final, was 10/1 for the Celtic job a couple of weeks ago, but his odds have plummeted to 2/9 with Bet365

 Next Celtic Manager Odds: